Dr. Gillian Smith DMA

 ARYO Coordinator of Collections and Outreach

-Instructor, ARYO Cello Clinic, Beginner Orchestra
+Instructor, ARYO Cello Clinic, Introductory Orchestra

 Growing up in Hantsport N.S., Elizabeth Sircom pursued studies in both cello and piano through the Royal Conservatory and engaged in choral singing whenever the opportunity arose (school and church choirs, musicals, and the University of King’s College chapel choir under David and Helen Buley).
 She was a cellist in the Nova Scotia Youth Orchestra under Robert Raines.
 Her studies of languages and Fine Arts took her to Paris and then to Le Havre, Normandy, where she married and spent 20 years working as a professional artist and art teacher.